Resonite-Community-Projects/community_events.resonite/README.md

 # community_event.resonite

+> [!WARNING]
+> Refactor in progress, please look at the stable branch

 Service for announcing Resonite events and stream from multiple source like Discord and Google Agenda on client like Resonite and Web Browsers.

 This tool has been write in a way that different communities can host their own server and can be connected to